riyaanjain/pneumonia_detector/README.md

 *A Deep Learning Tool for Diagnosing Pneumonia from Chest X-rays*

 ## 📌 Overview
-This project was developed as part of the **altREU: Design, Program, and Use Computers to Benefit Society** program.
+This project was developed as part of the **altREU: Design, Program, and Use Computers to Benefit Society** program at Portland State University.

 Pneumonia remains one of the leading causes of death globally, particularly among children.
 Chest X-rays are a critical tool for detecting pneumonia, but a global shortage of radiology experts often delays accurate diagnosis.